giladturok/CleanCV/README.md

 ## Acknowledgments :raised_hands:

-CleanCV is inspired by various academic CV templates with a focus on simplicity, elegance, and readability.
+CleanCV is a customized version of the academic LaTeX CV template from [Dr. Corey Stephan](https://github.com/historical-theology/cv) and (mostly) [Dr. Bastian Rieck](Bastian Rieck).